Mottie/Keyboard/README.markdown

 **Change Log**

 Only the latest changes will be shown below, see the wiki log to view older versions.

+Version 1.6.1

+* Setting <code>restrictInput</code> to true now prevents showing invalid keys in the input/textarea while typing.
+* Added <code>preventPaste</code>.
+When true, it prevents pasting content into the input/textarea by either (ctrl-v) or the right-click menu.
+* Fixed issue #1 to prevent potential problems with prototype.

 Version 1.6